Student with open arms smiling in front of a Nickelodeon logo

 Is my communications internship eligible for COMM 3091?

-• In person internships are strongly preferred for COMM 3091.
-However, hybrid internships will be considered.
-Fully remote internships will not be approved for COMM 3091.
+- In person internships are strongly preferred for COMM 3091.
+However, hybrid or fully remote internships with robust opportunities for both one-on-one supervision and real-time interaction with colleagues will be considered.

 How do I secure department approval for a COMM 3091 communications internship?